w11wo/GenUP/README.md

 | Long              | GenUP-Llama3.2-1b | 0.3152 | 0.2384 | 0.1500 | 0.2459 |  0.2694   |

 ## Generalization to Other Datasets

+We also evaluate the generalization of our models trained on one dataset and used to infer the next POI for another dataset:

 ### GenUP-Llama2-7b